dotnet/source-build/Documentation/add-new-rid.md

 2. Add your new RID to `Microsoft.NETCore.Platforms`'s `runtimeGroups.props` file

-   If you are adding a new Linux distro, the chagne might look something like this:
+   If you are adding a new Linux distro, the change might look something like this:

    ```diff